 On 1 January 2006 a lump sum benefit of R208 400 accrued to X as a result of resignation under the rules of ABC Retirement Fund.
 The benefit was not claimed by the member on resignation.
 The lump sum benefit was classified as an "unclaimed benefit" on 1 August 2006.
 The fund applied for a tax directive with the reason indicated as "unclaimed benefit".
 The average tax rate for X was 21%.
 Employees' tax of R43 764 was deducted from the unclaimed benefit.
-IT3(b) tax certificates were issued for each year of assessment that interest accrued.
+An IRP5 tax certificate was issued as well as the IT3(b) tax certificates for each year of assessment that interest accrued.